 Unlike typical “banks,” Green Banks do not take deposits, and operations can be funded by governments, private investors, or charitable contributions.

 Kirsten Stasio is Executive Director of the Nevada Clean Energy Fund (NCEF).
 She has over a decade of clean energy experience across the investment, policy, education, corporate and start-up sectors.
 Before joining NCEF, Kirsten worked at MAP Energy, an energy investment firm, where she helped scale investments in renewable energy across the US.
 Her early career began at the World Resources Institute (WRI), a non-profit, where she worked with policymakers and other stakeholders to implement climate finance solutions.
 She holds an MBA and an MS from Stanford University and a BA from the University of California, Davis.

 Kirsten moved to Nevada with her family in 2018.
-In her free time, she serves as an Adjunct Professor at Stanford University where she teaches a course on energy and sustainability.
+In her free time, she serves as an Adjunct Lecturer at Stanford University where she teaches a course on energy and sustainability.
 The origins of her passion for sustainability trace back to her childhood when she spent time on her family’s fourth-generation ranch in the Sierra Nevada foothills, a place where she enjoys spending time today with her husband and daughter.

 The NCEF Board of Directors consists of Nevada state government officials and nominees from state labor organizations and counties that are appointed by the Governor of Nevada.
 The nine Directors include: